 Unfortunately, not all doctors provide the level of care you should be receiving.
 As a result, you may suffer from the mistakes they make.
 Some may not seek out the right tests for your condition, while others may ignore your complaints.
 Some make surgical errors while others record your information incorrectly and give you medications that cause complications.
 Other potential risks include complications arising from failure to diagnose malpractice.

 What can you do if you suffer an injury due to malpractice?

 When a physician doesn’t meet the appropriate level of care, you can seek a medical malpractice claim.
 Do this by showing that the health care provider owed you a duty of care, failed to live up to the applicable standard of care and that you suffered an injury as a result.

 Some injuries are easier to prove than other.
 For example, our Detroit stroke injury lawyers can contribute many cases of stroke injuries to negligence.
 For other conditions, such as cancer, this may be more difficult to prove.

 You’ll need to show your injury to the courts, so keep good documentation on any treatments you have to receive to treat your injuries.
 It’s a good idea to get expert testimony on why your injuries wouldn’t have been as severe or exist at all if the medical provider hadn’t made an error.
 With the right information on hand, it’s much easier to prove your case.

-Contact our Michigan malpractice attorneys for a free consultation.
+Contact our Southfield medical malpractice attorneys for a free consultation.